-So to help clear the air and keep things simple, let’s review some of the key BCP terms of our industry.
-This will help make it easier for you to discuss BC and DR Planning with your colleagues as everyone will be using consistent terms.
+To help clear the air, let’s keep things simple and review some of the key BCP terms.
+This makes it easier for you to discuss BC and DR Planning with your colleagues as everyone will be using consistent terms.

-Disaster Recovery Planning (DRP): refers to the recovery of IT services following a major hit or service interruption.
+Disaster Recovery Planning (DRP): is the recovery of IT services following an incident or service interruption.

 Emergency Response Planning (ERP): addresses the immediate protection of life, safety, assets and the environment in an emergency situation.